North Yemen civil war: Haradh offensive

-On June 12, Egyptian infantry numbering at about 4,000, reinforced by the republican army and mercenaries from the Aden protectorate invaded the town of Beit Adaqah, about 30 mi west of San'a, where Prince Abdullah held a front extending from the Hodeida road, through Kawakaban Province, to southern Hajjah.
+On June 12, about 4,000 Egyptian infantry, reinforced by the republican army and mercenaries from the Aden protectorate, invaded the town of Beit Adaqah, about 30 mi west of San'a, where Prince Abdullah held a front extending from the Hodeida road, through Kawakaban Province, to southern Hajjah.
 In two days, the attackers advanced about 12 mi, before being repelled by a counter-attack.
 The royalists admitted about 250 casualties.
 Next, the Egyptians attacked Sudah, about 100 mi north-west of San'a.
-They used the unpopularity of the local royalist commander to bribe several local sheiks and occupied the town unopposed.
+They leveraged the unpopularity of the local royalist commander to bribe several local sheiks and occupied the town unopposed.
 After a month, the sheiks sent delegations to al-Badr soliciting pardons and asking for guns and money with which to fight the Egyptians.
 Al-Badr sent new forces and managed to regain the surroundings of Sudah, though not the town itself.